isomerpages/mindef-sg101/_economy/digging-deeper-case-studies/the-singapore-us-fta-sealed-over-a-game-of-golf.md

 ![Alt text for image on Isomer site](/images/economy/case-studies/Screenshot%202020-10-22%20at%201.png)

-The late 1990s was a tough period for the Singapore economy.
-It was still reeling from the Asian Financial Crisis which had swept over the region, disrupted economies and bankrupted hundreds of large companies.
-The global outlook was looking grim.
-Free trade talks had taken a hit with the World Trade Organisation’s Doha Talks stalling.
+The late-1990s was a difficult time for Singapore.
+Our economy was still struggling after the Asian Financial Crisis, and global outlook was grim.
+Moreover, the Doha Talks by the World Trade Organisation (WTO) had stalled.

-Faced with dim prospects, Singapore decided that it would chart its own economic future by pushing for free trade agreements with its key trading partners, said former Prime Minister Goh Chok Tong in 2014.
+Faced with dim prospects, Singapore decided that it had to chart its own economic future by pushing for free trade agreements with its key trading partners, said former Prime Minister Goh Chok Tong in 2014.

-Singapore had an ambitious plan to signal its intention: seal an FTA with the world’s largest economy, the United States.

-In order to get any deal done, then US President Bill Clinton had to give his approval, but Singapore’s relationship with the White House was at a low point at the time.
+Singapore had an ambitious plan to signal its intention -- seal an FTA with the world’s largest economy, the United States.
+However, Singapore’s relationship with the White House was at a low point at the time.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">
-<p>Singapore had angered some parts of the US government because it had sentenced American teenager Michael Fay to six strokes of the cane for vandalism and theft, a case that gained international media attention. </p>
+<p>Singapore had angered the US government after we sentenced American teenager Michael Fay to six strokes of the cane for vandalism and theft. </p>

-<p>The US government pressured Singapore for clemency for Fay but the Singapore government stood its ground, arguing that Singaporeans would also be given the same sentence if found guilty of the same crime. </p>
+<p>The US government pressured Singapore for clemency for Fay but the Singapore government stood its ground, insisting that Singaporeans would also be given the same sentence if found guilty of the same crime. </p>

-<p>Nonetheless, then President Ong Teng Cheong reduced the number of strokes from six to four out of respect to President Clinton.
-Many US lawmakers criticised the decision and, as a result, the White House refused to let PM Goh meet with President Clinton. </p>
+<p>Nonetheless, then-President Ong Teng Cheong reduced the number of strokes from six to four out of respect to then-US President Bill Clinton.
+Many US lawmakers criticised the decision and the White House thus refused to let PM Goh meet with President Clinton. </p>
 </div>

 Instead of forcing his way into the White House, PM Goh decided to go through the informal way – via a game of golf.